Swaptoshi/swaptoshi-docs/content/introduction/interoperability.md

 Swaptoshi is built using the Klayr SDK, which is a toolkit for creating independent blockchains that can interoperate with each other, all using JavaScript.

-In this section, we will cover some brief constraints and considerations regarding how the Klayr mainchain and Swaptoshi sidechains interact and work together.
+In this section, some brief constraints and considerations regarding how the Klayr mainchain and Swaptoshi sidechains interact and work together will be covered.

 :::info